How An Insider Threat Operates [True Stories]

 Zhengquan Zhang was a software engineer at a big financial company in New York that conducted billions of dollars’ worth of trades per day.

-Zhang says he started to fear losing his job, so he snuck deep into company servers in order to find information about his potential firing.
+Zhang says he started to fear to lose his job, so he snuck deep into company servers in order to find information about his potential firing.

 He didn’t find much, if anything, about that, but he did come across three million files, that included source code for the trading system.
 He also gathered the usernames, emails, passwords and phone number of his colleagues at the firm.